janickweberpals/icpe-git-2024/README.md

-# ICPE 2024 ore-conference course
+# ICPE 2024 pre-conference course

 ## Let’s git it started: transparency and reproducibility across the RWE study lifecycle